LinyiGuo96/MyMasterThesis/README.md

 # MyMasterThesis

-This repository contains all files that are related to my master research.
+This repository basically contains all files that are related to my master research.